softwareTesting123/DinoDroid/README.md

 # Pre-requirements of Tool

-We have tested the tool on ubuntu 16.04.
+We have tested DinoDroid on ubuntu 16.04.

 ## Library Versions: